grpc/grpc-dotnet/perf/benchmarkapps/README.md

 ## Run benchmarks locally

+The benchmark environment runs the tests using `qps_json_driver`.
+The driver is a C++ app in https://github.com/grpc/grpc repo that is only buildable on Unix based operating systems.

-Benchmarks can be run locally from the command line.
+Because the driver is challenging to get setup, the benchmarks can be run locally from the command line for quick testing.
+Note that there can be some differences in behavior.

 Example of running client using Grpc.Net.Client against Grpc.AspNetCore server: